dnth/active-learning-flywheel/README.md

 Be sure to prepared 3 subsets of the dataset:
 - [Initial samples](./nbs/initial_samples.parquet): A dataframe of a labeled images to train an initial model.
 If you don't have any labeled data, you can label some images yourself.
-- [Unlabeled samples](./nbs/unlabeled_samples.parquet): A dataframe of unlabeled data which we will sample from using active learning strategies.
+- [Unlabeled samples](./nbs/unlabeled_samples.parquet): A dataframe of *unlabeled* images.
+We will continuously sample from this set using active learning strategies.
-- [Evaluation samples](./nbs/evaluation_samples.parquet): A dataframe of labeled data which we will use to evaluate the performance of the model.
-This is the test data, do not use it for active learning.
+- [Evaluation samples](./nbs/evaluation_samples.parquet): A dataframe of *labeled* images.
+We will use this set to evaluate the performance of the model.
+This is the test set, DO NOT use it for active learning.
 Split this out in the beginning.

 As a toy example I created the above 3 datasets from the imagenette dataset.